LouisJustinTALLOT/cpp-docs.fr-fr/docs/mfc/reference/cmfcribbonbar-class.md

 ### <a name="parameters"></a>Paramètres

-long *lVal* l’index de l’objet accessible.
+long *lVal* index de l’objet accessible.

 ### <a name="return-value"></a>Valeur de retour